dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 Each of these classes contains properties that are specific to the type of file it describes.
 For example, still image files have dimensions, video files have frame rates, and so on.

-`FileValue` objects are versioned like other values, and the actual files stored by Knora are also versioned.
+`FileValue` objects are versioned like other values, and the actual files stored by DSP-API are also versioned.
 Version 1 of the DSP-API does not provide a way to retrieve a previous version of a file, but this feature will be added in a subsequent version of the API.